 And now a word from your mother: marijuana and cocaine are big business in parts of South America.
-They are available in many places but illegal everywhere.
+They are available in many places but illegal everywhere, apart from Uruguay (where smoking marijuana is legal but non-Uruguayans are not allowed to buy it).
 Indulging can either land you in jail or worse.
 Unless you're willing to take these risks, avoid illegal drugs.

 Beware that drugs are sometimes used to set up travelers for blackmail and bribery.
 Avoid any conversation with someone proffering drugs.
 If you're in an area where drug trafficking is prevalent, ignore it entirely, with conviction.

 The Pacific Rim 'ring of fire' loops through eastern Asia, Alaska and all the way down through the Americas to Tierra del Fuego in a vast circle of earthquake and volcanic activity that includes the whole Pacific side of South America.
 Volcanoes usually give some notice before blowing and are therefore unlikely to pose any immediate threat to travelers.
 Earthquakes, however, are not uncommon, occur without warning and can be very serious.
-The last big one in the region was an 8.3-magnitude quake that hit the north coast of Chile in 2015, causing the evacuation of 1 million people.
-Amazingly, only 10 people died.
+The last big one in the region was an 7.8-magnitude quake that hit the northern coast of Ecuador in 2016, and over 600 people died.
 Andean construction rarely meets seismic safety standards; adobe buildings are particularly vulnerable.
 If you're in an earthquake, take shelter in a doorway or dive under a table; don't go outside.

 Police & Military